Claken/Piscine_Flutter/mobileModule05/Module05/README.md

 The agenda page have a calendar on the first half of the page, and the list (or not) of the selected day's entries. <br/>
 Tap on a date, and see the selected day's entries. <br/>
-If there is no entry, you will see a message which says "NO ENTRY FOR THIS DATE"
+If there is no entry, you will see a message which says "NO ENTRY FOR THIS DATE".

 ![agenda](https://github.com/Claken/Piscine_Flutter/assets/51683861/926a0619-d16a-4f84-9aa3-49c5405f0615)